CRW 234 Writing for Screen & TV - Jo Carlise

 CRW 248 Latin American Chronicle - Dr. Juana Moriel-Payne

 Since its beginning after the European and (Latin) American encounter, to the Twentieth Century, Latin American Chronicle has observed the complex reality of urban spaces.
-It has included journalistic and literary elements, with a narrator/observer who is emotionally involved in his orher socio-historical narratives, perceptions that make the genre a subjective one.
+It has included journalistic and literary elements, with a narrator/observer who is emotionally involved in his other socio-historical narratives, perceptions that make the genre a subjective one.
 In this sense, chroniclers are enunciator-narrators who take a significant distance from journalism to transgress the official-social representations by exposing social tensions and conflicts.

 CRW 299C Publishing Seminar - Thomas Cook